Khadija Aamir Yar Malik

 Khadija Aamir Yar Malik is a Pakistani politician who had been a member of the National Assembly of Pakistan from September 2010 to 2013.

 Political career

 She was elected to the National Assembly of Pakistan from Constituency NA-184 (Bahawalpur-II) as a candidate of Pakistan Peoples Party (PPP) in by-polls held in September 2010.
 She received 74,754 votes and defeated Najibuddin Awaisi.

-She ran for the seat of the National Assembly from Constituency NA-184 (Bahawalpur-II) as a candidate of PPP in 2013 Pakistani general election, but was unsuccessful.
+She ran for the seat of the National Assembly from Constituency NA-184 (Bahawalpur-II) as a candidate of PPP in the 2013 Pakistani general election, but was unsuccessful.
 She received 64,175 votes and lost the seat to Najibuddin Awaisi.

-She ran for the seat of the National Assembly from Constituency NA-173 (Bahawalpur-IV) as a candidate of Pakistan Tehreek-e-Insaf (PTI) in 2018 Pakistani general election, but was unsuccessful.
+She ran for the seat of the National Assembly from Constituency NA-173 (Bahawalpur-IV) as a candidate of Pakistan Tehreek-e-Insaf (PTI) in the 2018 Pakistani general election, but was unsuccessful.
 She received 60,211 votes and lost the seat to PML-N candidate Najibuddin Awaisi.